-The students all laughed when they heard that, but then complained, "I was so fast that I didn't have time to edit the Zalo friend request, teacher!".
+The students all laughed when they heard that, but then complained, "I was so fast that I didn't have time to edit the Zalo friend request, teacher!"
 Even though she was "purple with anger", she still had to click "agree".

 Thanks to being in charge of the soft skills subject, I have the opportunity to interact with many students who are only 18 or 19 years old.
-Having just left high school and their families, many of them are quite confused in both studying and daily life.
+Having just left high school and their families, many of them are quite confused about both studying and daily life.

-Zalo automatic friend message template
+Zalo automatic friend making message template

 However, no matter how straightforward and frank one is, there are rules of conduct that everyone must voluntarily follow.
-Respecting elders, thanking those who help you, and speaking politely, especially when asking for help, are basic lessons that students still learn.
+Respecting elders, thanking those who help you, speaking politely, especially when asking for help, are the basic lessons that students still learn.

 In contact with many young people aged 18-20, I believe that you do not mean to look down on or be rude to adults, but some of you are afraid to communicate or do not know how to communicate properly.